ktafakkori/feloopy/docs/concepts/variables.md

 | `ftvar`  | $(-\infty, \infty)$         |
 | `rtvar`  | $(-\infty, \infty)$         |

-(N.B.: The range is defined for each element at each axis of the specified shape.)
+(Note: The range is defined for each element at each axis of the specified shape.)

 Here's an example illustrating the definition of tensor variables in FelooPy: